MinorJinx/Telegram/README.md

 The threaded version is much faster and returns a simple .csv with the urls in one column.

 WARNING: Data will be appended to the .csv file if re-ran.

+# seleniumTranslate
+Given a .csv with text, this script will return a .csv with translated text.
+It requires the input language to be defined as a country code: ('uk' is Ukranian)

+Once run, the messages are sent to a .html file and loaded into Chrome using Selenium.
+It waits for a user to click 'Translate' on Chrome and then press enter in the console.
+If the page auto translates and says 'Show original' then press enter in the console.
+It then slowly scrolls through the page and translates the text fields.
+After scrolling through the document, the now translated text is saved to a .csv

+Lower 'scrollAmount' if your screen is less than 1080px in height.
+Enter the column to translate, language, and input filename.

+WARNING: Data in .csv will be overwritten if re-ran.